GIScience/ohsome-api/README.md

 ## Testing

 To run the tests locally, you need the following:
-1. define the properties `-Dport_get -Dport_post -Dport_data` using three free ports (for example 8081, 8082, 8083), which the API will use to start instances and run different integration tests on
+1. define the properties `-Dport_get -Dport_post -Dport_data` using three free ports (for example 8081, 8082, 8083), which the API will use to start instances and run different integration tests
     * -Dport.get starts data-aggregation + metadata tests using GET requests
     * -Dport.post starts data-aggregation tests using POST requests
     * -Dport.data starts data-extraction tests using GET and POST requests